Epic-Breakfast-Productions/OpenQuarterMaster/software/open-qm-base-station/README.md

   - stats
     - \# of items, blocks
     - come up with helpful stats to show
+- Objects In General
+  - History view to include search, paging
 - Storage
   - do all stats
 - Items